SAP-samples/abap-platform-rap630/exercises/ex1/README.md

   6. Run the test class by pressing **F9**.

      You should receive an error message such as:
-     `error You are not authorized to create bank data for country/region ZZ.`
+     `error You are not authorized to create bank data for country/region ZW.`

      This is because your user only has the authorization to create banks with the following country/region codes: